 Remember, no matter what credit card you are considering, it’s important to read the full terms and conditions carefully to be sure it’s right for you.
 And it’s also a good idea to avoid charging more than you can afford to pay off in full (and on-time) at the end of the month, particularly if you’re focused on building your credit.
 High credit card balances can hurt your scores.
 Not to mention, credit card interest can quickly add up.
 (You can calculate the lifetime cost of your current debts here.)

 If you have so-so credit, there are many steps you can take to make improvements, starting with checking your credit scores regularly and requesting your free annual credit reports every year at AnnualCreditReport.com.
-You can also get your own personal credit report card at Credit.com, which offers you two free credit scores, updated monthly, plus a personalized report that tells you how you’re doing in the five key areas that are included on your credit report and determine your credit score: payment history, debt usage, credit age, account mix and inquiries.
+You can also get your own personal credit report card at Credit.com, which offers you two free credit scores, updated every 14 days, plus a personalized report that tells you how you’re doing in the five key areas that are included on your credit report and determine your credit score: payment history, debt usage, credit age, account mix and inquiries.